zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tbody>
 <tr><td>uid</td>
 <td><p>User ID of the host.</p>
-<p>If the uid is specified in the joinChannelByToken method, returns the specified ID; if not, returns an ID that is automatically allocated by the Agora server.</p>
+<p>If the uid is specified in the <code>joinChannelByToken</code> method, the SDK returns the specified ID.
+If not, the SDK returns an ID that is automatically assigned by the Agora server.</p>
 </td>
 </tr>
 <tr/>
 <tr><td>elapsed</td>
-<td>Time elapsed (ms) from calling joinChannelByToken until this callback is triggered.</td>
+<td>Time elapsed (ms) from calling the <code>joinChannelByToken</code> method until the SDK triggers this callback.</td>
 </tr>
 </tbody>
 </table>

-#### Other User Offline Callback (didOfflineOfUid)
+#### Occurs when a Host Leaves a Channel (didOfflineOfUid)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didOfflineOfUid:(NSUInteger)uid reason:(AgoraUserOfflineReason)reason;
 ```

-Same as `userOfflineBlock`.
-This callback indicates that the broadcaster has left the call or gone offline.
+This callback is the same as `userOfflineBlock` and reports that the host has left the call or gone offline.

 The SDK reads the timeout data to determine if a user has left the channel (or has gone offline).
 If no data package is received from the user in 15 seconds, the SDK assumes the user is offline.
 A poor network connection may lead to false detections; therefore, use signaling for reliable offline detection.